Financial Aid

 For purposes of this policy, the date of withdrawal will be the date the student begins the withdrawal process or the date, as determined by Wentworth, that the student otherwise notified Wentworth in writing or verbally, of their intent to withdraw to zero credits.

-Responsibility for repayment of these funds will be shared by Wentworth and the student, per policies and procedures contained within the federal formula for proration of refunds of unearned Federal Financial Aid.
+Responsibility for repayment of these funds will be shared by Wentworth and the student, according to policies and procedures contained within the federal formula for proration of refunds of unearned Federal Financial Aid.

 Post-Withdrawal Disbursements

 A student may be eligible for a post-withdrawal disbursement if the amount of earned aid is less than the disbursed aid.
-Students will be notified at the point of withdrawal if they are eligible for a post-withdrawal disbursement as determined by the Financial Aid Office.
+Students will be notified via their university email at the point of withdrawal if they are eligible for a post-withdrawal disbursement as determined by the Financial Aid Office.
+For loan funds, students must complete the form in the letter emailed to them and return it by the deadline on the letter.

 Distribution of Unearned Federal Financial Aid